Join our Student Nursing Associate Apprenticeship at UHBW!

 What you will need before applying

-To begin your Trainee Nursing Associate Apprenticeship, you will need:
+To begin your Student Nursing Associate Apprenticeship, you will need:

 • Full NVQ Level 3/BTEC or equivalent.

-• Employed as a HCA or CSW for at least 6 months and who has demonstrated competence in the delivery of fundamental nursing care at band 2 or 3
+• Employed as a Health Care Assistant or Care Support Worker for at least 6 months and who has demonstrated competence in the delivery of fundamental nursing care at band 2 or 3.

-• You will also need to demonstrate your ability to study to level 5 foundation degree level and commit to completing the Nursing Associate Apprenticeship programme on a full time position.
+• You must be able to commit to the Nursing Associate Apprenticeship programme on a full-time basis.

 • Disclosure and Barring service check, and occupational health confirmation that is dated within the previous 12 months.